 There are many options for electronic payment nowadays.
 Companies should move away from issuing cheque payments and transition to the different forms of electronic payments available today.
 When companies issue cheque payments, it requires a lot of admin work.
 The cheque needs to be issued, signed off and then mailed out (which often time takes 3-5 days to arrive at the destination).
 If the cheque is stale dated it needs to be re-issued and if it gets lost in the mail a stop payment needs to be processed.
 All of this admin work can be eliminated if businesses move towards electronic payments.
 With electronic payments, payments are made quicker, it is more secured and it does not require as much admin work.

 Create and manage an AP workflow

 Proper management of AP workflows is very important.
 Oftentimes, particularly near month-end, quarter-end, or year-end closing, there are high volumes of invoices that need to be posted before the books are closed.
 Without a proper workflow in place, it is common to see a backlog of invoices in the queue pending approvals which can cause delays or often an oversight in approvals due to the high volume of invoices that needs to be reviewed.

-The Poirier Group is equipped to help businesses optimize their AP/AP processes to free up cash flow and strengthen working capital.
+The Poirier Group is equipped to help businesses optimize their AP/AP processes to optimize cash flow and strengthen working capital.
 Our finance professionals and operational excellence consultants will work with your back-end processes automate manual processes and reduce bottlenecks, leaving your team with more time to do high-value tasks.